Gaza's Al-Shifa hospital a 'death zone', WHO says urging evacuation

 PHOTO

-Gaza's largest hospital has become a "death zone," the World Health Organization said Sunday, announcing plans to evacuate the facility, as Israel's army said it was expanding operations to destroy Hamas.
+Gaza's largest hospital has become a "death zone," the World Health Organization said Sunday, announcing plans to evacuate the last remaining patients as Israel's army said it was expanding operations to destroy Hamas.

-The assessment came after a visit by WHO and other UN officials to the hospital, which Israeli troops raided earlier this week.
+The assessment came after a visit by WHO and other UN officials to the hospital, which Israeli troops raided earlier this week in pursuit of Hamas militants.

 Elsewhere, a Hamas health official said more than 80 people were killed Saturday in twin strikes on a northern Gaza refugee camp, including on a UN school sheltering displaced people.